United States Postal Service

 Milestones

-To be sure we hit all of our milestones, I worked with project managers to plan on staggering our work efforts between usability testing, design system updates, and final compositions to help get a high level view of how I could delegate task between our team of three.
+To be sure we hit all of our milestones, I worked with project managers to plan to stagger our work efforts between usability testing, design system updates, and final compositions to help get a high-level view of how I could delegate tasks between our team of three.

 Usability testing